 Supplies for Chinese Brush Painting Project

 If you want to make your own Chinese Ming painting, check out these supplies.
-These are affiliate links.
-A small percentage of your purchase goes to support Art Class Curator.
-Thank you!
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 - The Chinese Brush Painting Bible: Over 200 Motifs with Step by Step Illustrated Instructions